Józef Wesołowski: Vatican proceedings

 On 27 June 2014, the Vatican Press Office announced that the first stage of the canonical trial of Wesołowski had ended with his laicisation.
 A laicized cleric is forbidden to exercise ministerial functions under nearly all circumstances.
 In general, any exercise of his power to administer the Sacraments is considered valid but illicit, except in extraordinary circumstances.

 On the following 23 September, the Vatican held an opening hearing in criminal proceedings against Wesołowski.
 Because of his health, he remained under house arrest for the duration of the trial rather than under more restrictive detention.
-According to Lombardi, Wesolowski no longer enjoyed diplomatic immunity and was subject to any judicial procedures that may have been brought against him.
-According to a report prepared by IT investigators for the prosecutors, thousands of sexually explicit photographs and videos were found on computers he used.
+According to Lombardi, Wesołowski no longer enjoyed diplomatic immunity and was subject to any judicial procedures that may have been brought against him.
+According to a report prepared by investigators for the prosecutors, thousands of sexually explicit photographs and videos were found on computers he used.
 They used technical data they recovered to reconstruct Wesołowski's contacts in the course of his diplomatic career.

-Gian Piero Milano, the Vatican's Promoter of Justice, and Francisco Domínguez Brito, the Attorney General of the Dominican Republic, discussed Wesołowski's case before Pope Francis met with Dominguez Brito on December 3.
-Domingues Brito told the Pope he and Milano had "looked into the procedures, legal competencies and steps to follow, in line with Vatican criminal procedures".
+Gian Piero Milano, the Vatican's Promoter of Justice, and Francisco Domínguez Brito, the Attorney General of the Dominican Republic, discussed Wesołowski's case before Pope Francis met with Dominguez Brito on December 3, who told the Pope he and Milano had "looked into the procedures, legal competencies and steps to follow, in line with Vatican criminal procedures".
 According to the Pope's spokesman, Francis "underlined that the institutions of both judicial systems must act with complete freedom and within the law".

 Wesołowski was indicted in June 2015 by a Vatican prosecutor for possessing child pornography, with a trial date set for 11 July.
-The trial was postponed on 11 July because of an 'unexpected illness' which put him into intensive care.
+The trial was postponed on 11 July because of an "unexpected illness" which put Wesołowski into intensive care.